dogweather/forkful/content/en/c/testing-and-debugging/writing-tests.md

 weight: 36
 ---

-## What & Why?
-Writing tests in C involves creating smaller, auxiliary programs or functions that automatically verify the functionality of your code.
-Programmers do it to ensure their software works as expected, to catch bugs early, and to facilitate future code modifications without unintended side effects.

 ## How to:
 While C doesn't have a built-in testing framework like some other languages, you can still write effective tests using assert.h for simple assertions or integrate third-party frameworks like CUnit or Unity for more structured testing.
 Here's a basic example using assert.h to test a function that adds two integers: